ValerioGc/java-biglietto-treno-oop/README.md

 # java-biglietto-treno-oop

-> Creation of a program that given distance and age, will calculate the ticket price based on differents discount relative to age category.
-Afetr the creation of the ticket it is saved in a local file.
+> Creation of a program with errors handling, that given distance and age, will calculate the ticket price based on differents discount relative to age category.
+After the creation of the ticket it is saved in a local file.

 <br/>